Absolute Beginners Acrylic Course

 And you begin to wonder, what if, when you start painting, your paintings look …terrible.
 It’s enough to leave your paints in the box and promise you’ll start next week!!!

-On this course, I teach you the foundations of working with acrylic paint and how they are the simplest and most effective way for an absolute beginner to learn how to paint successfully.
+In this course, I teach you the foundations of working with acrylic paint and how they are the simplest and most effective way for an absolute beginner to learn how to paint successfully.
 They can be used in thin layers like watercolours or in thicker, more opaque applications like oil paint.
-They dry quickly and can be diluted and cleaned with water, making them simple to use and odorless.
+They dry quickly and can be diluted and cleaned with water, making them simple to use and odourless.

 With over 3 1/2 hours of tuition, you’ll observe beginner and advanced acrylic painting methods from underpainting and glazing to impasto and textural effects.
 Split over 7 lessons this course can be tackled daily, perfect if you want a painting week or you can study one lesson every weekend to start your painting practice.

 The course covers setup and materials, colour mixing and pigment choice, brush-handling and palette-knife techniques, as well as gels and mediums.You’ll complete a still-life, landscape & seascape using three different colour palettes, from vivid turquoise to muted earth tones.